Old fox: Background

-Was razed after you crept in

-You seized lands through your fox games

-You have escaped hundred of traps, like an old fox.

 Historical context

-Iranians' use of old fox may express personal opposition to the Persian Constitutional Revolution, support for the 1921 coup d'état, tension between the two nations during the Abadan Crisis (which led to British support for the 1953 coup d'état), British opposition to the Iranian Revolution, or allegations that Britain instigated street riots after the 2009 Iranian presidential election.
+Iranians' use of "old fox" may express personal opposition to the Persian Constitutional Revolution, support for the 1921 coup d'état, tension between the two nations during the Abadan Crisis (which led to British support for the 1953 coup d'état), British opposition to the Iranian Revolution, or allegations that Britain instigated street riots after the 2009 Iranian presidential election.

-In 2011, after Britain imposed sanctions on Iran over the latter's nuclear program, Supreme Leader of Iran Ali Khamenei called the British embassy an "evil embassy".

 When the British embassy reopened in 2015, Iranian media and newspapers declared and reported Return of the Fox.
 Hemayat wrote on its front page "The old fox arrived with its lights turned off", Resalat wrote "No-one is happy with the return of the old fox", and Kayhan wrote "In Iran's eyes, Britain is still the 'old fox'".